Essential minimal volume of Einstein 4-manifolds: Introduction

-In light of the generalized Hopf-Thom-Yau problem, the essential minimal volume gives a uniform procedure such that \begin{itemize} \item it associates to any closed manifold $M$ a complete Riemannian manifold $(M_\infty,g_\infty)$ with finitely many connected components and obtained from $M$ by removing regions with collapsed geometry (see Sections \ref{section:definitions} and \ref{section1}); \item if $M$ is hyperbolic of dimension at least $3$, then $(M_\infty,g_\infty)$ is isometric to $M$ endowed with its hyperbolic metric by Theorem \ref{main1'}. \end{itemize} Previously in a series of papers \cite{LeBrun96,LeBrun99,LeBrun01}, LeBrun used gauge theoretic methods to compute certain integral minimal volumes for complex surfaces involving the scalar and Ricci curvatures, and also studied some minimal volumes defined with the sectional curvature.
+Previously, in a series of papers \cite{LeBrun96,LeBrun99,LeBrun01}, LeBrun used gauge theoretic methods to compute certain integral minimal volumes for complex surfaces involving the scalar and Ricci curvatures, and also studied some minimal volumes defined with the sectional curvature.
 Theorem \ref{main2} provides new information for complex surfaces, related to sectional curvature.
-As for Einstein $4$-manifolds, Anderson \cite{Anderson90}, Bando-Kasue-Nakajima \cite{BKN89}, Anderson-Cheeger \cite{AndersonCheeger91}, Cheeger-Naber \cite{CheegerNaber15} showed various finiteness results under non-collapsing and diameter bound assumptions.
-Theorem \ref{main2} can be understood as a quantitative statement inspired by those earlier results, which is free of non-collapsing and diameter bound assumptions.
-We conjecture that it should also hold for the standard minimal volume.
+As for Einstein $4$-manifolds, Anderson \cite{Anderson90}, Bando-Kasue-Nakajima \cite{BKN89}, Anderson-Cheeger \cite{AndersonCheeger91}, and more recently Cheeger-Naber \cite{CheegerNaber15} showed various finiteness results under non-collapsing and diameter bound assumptions.
+In some sense, Theorem \ref{main2} can be viewed as a statement quantifying those earlier results.

-An advantage of working with the condition $|\sec|\leq 1$ is that minimizers of $\essminvol$ retain information about the smooth structure of the original manifold: indeed regions with collapsed geometry that disappear are described by the $N$-structures of Cheeger-Fukaya-Gromov \cite{CFG92}.
-Moreover, for a family of closed manifolds for which the essential minimal volume is uniformly bounded, these manifolds are diffeomorphic to each other modulo regions.
-Theorem \ref{main2} is thus related to a question of Kotschick \cite{Kotschick98} (see also Ishida-LeBrun \cite{IshidaLeBrun02}) which asks whether or not a given closed manifold can only support finitely many smooth structures with an Einstein metric.
-In fact, one can ask the following question, see Subsection \ref{gauge}: for any closed topological $4$-manifold, are the (essential) minimal volumes of its smooth structures uniformly bounded?
-Finally in Subsection \ref{crac} we discuss how Theorem \ref{main2} could be connected to potential new topological obstructions for Einstein $4$-manifolds.
+For a family of closed manifolds for which the essential minimal volume is uniformly bounded, the number of smooth structures is bounded modulo regions carrying a special topological structure called $F$-structure.
+This property follows from compactness results for bounded sectional curvature metrics and collapsing theory.
+Hence, Theorem \ref{main2} is relevant to a question of Kotschick \cite{Kotschick98} (see also Ishida-LeBrun \cite{IshidaLeBrun02}) which asks whether or not a given closed manifold only supports finitely many smooth structures with an Einstein metric.